-by Jen McPherson on June 8, 2009 in Gadgets
+by Jen McPherson on June 8, 2009 in Peripherals

 Wacom’s tablets have long been considered an industry standard, and reasons as to why are obvious to anyone who uses them.
 Though the Intuos3 was a masterpiece of a tablet, the Intuos4 improves things all-around, such as with a higher level of sensitivity, LED-labeled quick-keys, removable USB cable, improved design and more.